Pukeatua Track (km1630)-Paekakariki Holiday Park (km1662)

 I finally found an animal that wanted petting…or rather scratching.
 This sweet little cockatoo was all for a good head scratch.
 She even bounced up and down in protest when I stopped.

 After all this excitement, I went inside to check out the cafe.
 Jan had earlier mentioned that she had to get her scones out of the oven…she had me at scones.
-I ordered a plain one with homemade jam and cream and it was heavenly.
+I ordered a plain one with homemade jam and cream and it was heavenly…by far the best scone I have ever had.
 It’s amazing how simple ingredients and just the right combination of sweetness, tartness, and creaminess can come together so perfectly.
 I highly recommend visiting just for a scone!

 As soon as I was back on the road, a woman pulled over and offered a ride.
 I politely declined and she sighed, “another purist.”
 I thought about all things I might have missed by taking more rides, including this little gem of a cafe and petting zoo.
 I was happy with my decision.
 Shortly after, another woman slowed and asked if I needed a ride.

 I actually don’t get offered rides all that often.
 I think that most figure if a woman wearing a skirt is walking a road, it’s because she wants to and not because she can’t get a ride.
 It is just so easy here.

 I made it to the town of Waikanae and got a footlong Subway.
 I was actually thinking that my hiker hunger might have subsided some but before I knew it, I’d downed the sub, chips, and several refills of coke.

 I continued along a wonderful multi-use path following the river and then the estuary to the beach.
 There were many parks and horse farms along the way.
 Kids were swimming in the river.
 I picked blackberries that are just starting to ripen.
 Views of Kapiti Island opened up.
 It was all so pleasant.